MAPF-Competition/Start-Kit/Prepare_Your_Submission.md

 For participants that compete in the combined track, you can modify the `Entry`, `MAPFPlanner`, and `TaskScheduler` freely to meet your needs.
 You need to implement your own `Entry::initialize()` and `Entry::compute()` functions and are not allowed to change their definitions.
 Except for this, you are free to add new members/functions to the `Entry` class.
 The `Entry::compute()` needs to compute the task schedule and the actions for robots.
 Although the default entry does this by calling the scheduler and the planner separately, this is not required.
+If you compete in the combined track, you are allowed to modify the `Entry::compute()` function.

 ### Timing parameters for default planner and scheduler

-Plan command in the planner
 At every timestep, we will ask your planner to compute the next valid action for each robot subject to a given `time_limit` in ms. The `time_limit` is given as an input parameter to the `compute()` function of `entry.cpp`, which is then passed to `TaskScheduler::plan()` and `MAPFPlanner::plan()`.
 Note that, for `TaskScheduler::plan()` and `MAPFPlanner::plan()` the start time of the current timestep begins at `env->plan_start_time`, indicating the scheduler and the planner should return actions before `env->plan_start_time` plus `time_limit` ms. This is a soft limit, which means if you do not return actions before the `time_limit` elapses, the simulator will continue, and all robots will wait in place until the next planning episode.

 The default scheduler and default planner run in a sequential manner.
 The default scheduler uses `time_limit/2` as the timelimit to compute schedules.